NREL/windAI_bench/README.md

 # windAI_bench

-A conda environment YML file has been provided for each dataset's notebooks has been provided for your convenience.
-To build this conda environment use the command
+A conda environment YML file has been provided for each dataset's notebooks for your convenience.
+To build this conda environment use the command:

 `conda env create -f XXX_env.yml`